gaetanzanella/swift-ssh-client/README.md

 Once connected, you can start executing concrete SSH operations.
 As `SSH Client` means to be a high level interface, you do not directly interact with channels.

-Instead you use interfaces dedicated to your use case.
+Instead you use interfaces dedicated to your use case:

-You can request a SSH shell:
+- SSH shell
 ```
 connection.requestShell(withTimeout: 3.0) { result in
     switch result {